 3. Dependence on Surrounding Structures

 Incorrect placement of solar panels can seriously hamper their effectiveness.
-Typically, panels with large buildings or tall trees around them do function very well.
-In case you live in such an area, solar panels might not be the best option for you.
+Typically, panels with large buildings or tall trees around them function well.
+Solar panels might not be the best option if you live in such an area.

 These are the most common downsides of installing a solar power generation system on your property.
 However, its pros greatly outweigh the cons, making it a worthwhile investment.